Inspect Ncloud Tool Kit (Linux)

 [NOK] There is no exsit /etc/resolv.conf

-No /etc/resolv.conf file exists1.
+No /etc/resolv.conf file exists 1.
 Run the following command to create the `resolv.conf` file and update permissions

 # touch /etc/resolv.conf